-Wife of Ram movie review
+Wife of Ram Story:

 The film starts with the tragic death of the husband (Samrat Reddy) and unborn child of Deeksha (Lakshmi Manchu) while they were on a vacation.
 Deeksha files a complaint that someone killed her husband.
 The police ignore the case and try to close it as an accident without proper investigation.
 Deeksha starts investigating the case herself and soon ends up in a web up of powerful people, dangerous criminals and drug dealers.
 The rest of the story is about how she solves the case and what she has to deal with on her way.

 The beginning of the film is boring and it moves at snail’s pace for a good 20 minutes.
 This is not a big deal for other Genres but thriller films should have racy screenplay.
 The investigation could have been better as almost every time she gets a clue without any efforts.
 The conflict is not established throughout the first half and the story becomes nothing but a simple investigation.
 The interval twist is passable and is not exciting.
 The second half has comparatively fast pace and the conflict is established.
 The pre-climax episode is racy and the twists in the story are interesting.
 The last scene in the film has nothing to do with the story but it only helps to give message and to establish the characterization of Deeksha.
 The story is linear and the presence of Deeksha is felt almost in every frame of the film.